-The Trust has retained NexPoint Asset Management, L.P. (the "Investment Adviser") to manage the assets of each Fund pursuant to an investment advisory agreements between the Investment Adviser and NFI with respect to each such Fund (the "Agreements").
+The Trust has retained NexPoint Asset Management, L.P. (the "Investment Adviser") to manage the assets of each Fund pursuant to an investment advisory agreement between the Investment Adviser and the Trust with respect to each such Fund (the "Agreements").
 The Agreements have been approved by the Funds' Board of Trustees, including a majority of the Independent Trustees.
 Each Agreement continues in effect from year-to-year, provided that such continuance is specifically approved at least annually by the vote of holders of at least a majority of the outstanding shares of each Fund or by the Board of Trustees and, in either event, by a majority of the Independent Trustees of each Fund casting votes at a meeting called for such purpose.

-During a meeting with the Investment Adviser held on August 10, 2023, and separately with independent trustee counsel on August 18, 2023, the Board of Trustees considered information bearing on the continuation of the Agreements for an additional one-year period.
-The Board of Trustees further discussed and considered information with respect to the continuation of the Agreements at a Board meeting held on September 14-15, 2023.
+During a meeting with the Investment Adviser held on August 8, 2024, and separately with independent trustee counsel on August 23, 2024, the Board of Trustees considered information bearing on the continuation of the Agreements for an additional one-year period.
+The Board of Trustees further discussed and considered information with respect to the continuation of the Agreements at Board meetings held on September 12-13, 2024 and September 23, 2024.

-Following review and discussion of the Agreements and information provided by the Investment Adviser discussed below, at the meeting held on September 14-15, 2023, the Board of Trustees, including the Independent Trustees, approved the continuance of each Agreement for a one-year period commencing on November 1, 2023.
-As part of its review process, the Board of Trustees requested, through Fund counsel and independent legal counsel, and received from the Investment Adviser, various information and written materials, including: (1) information regarding the financial soundness of the Investment Adviser and the profitability of the Agreement to the Investment Adviser; (2) information on the advisory, legal and compliance personnel of the Investment Adviser, including ongoing updates regarding the Highland Capital Management L.P. ("HCMLP") bankruptcy; (3) information regarding the role of Skyview Group ("Skyview") as a service provider to the Investment Adviser pursuant to the services agreement between Skyview and the Investment Adviser (the "Skyview Services Agreement") to assist the Investment Adviser in providing certain services to the Funds pursuant to the Agreement, as well as information regarding the Investment Adviser's oversight role over Skyview; (4) information on the internal compliance procedures of the Investment Adviser, including policies and procedures for personal securities transactions, conflicts of interest and with respect to cybersecurity, business continuity and disaster recovery; (5) comparative information showing how each Fund's fees and operating expenses compare to those of other accounts of the Investment Adviser, if any, with investment strategies similar to those of the Fund; (6) information on the investment performance of each Fund, including comparisons of each Fund's performance against that of other registered investment companies and comparable funds managed by the Investment Adviser that follow investment strategies similar to those of the Fund; (7) information regarding brokerage and portfolio transactions; and (8) information on any legal proceedings or regulatory audits or investigations affecting the Investment Adviser, including potential claims in the HCMLP bankruptcy.
-Throughout the annual contract renewal process, the Board of Trustees requested that the Investment Adviser provide additional information and responses regarding various matters in connection with the Board of Trustee's review and consideration of the Agreement.
+Following review and discussion of the Agreements and information provided by the Investment Adviser discussed below, at the meeting held on

+September 23, 2024, the Board of Trustees, including the Independent Trustees, approved the continuance of the Agreements for a one-year period commencing on November 1, 2024.
+As part of its review process, the Board of Trustees requested, through its independent legal counsel, and received from the Investment Adviser, various information and written materials, including: (1) information regarding the financial soundness of the Investment Adviser and the profitability of the Agreements to the Investment Adviser; (2) information on the advisory, legal and compliance personnel of the Investment Adviser, including ongoing updates regarding the Highland Capital Management L.P. ("HCMLP") bankruptcy; (3) information regarding the role of Skyview Group ("Skyview") as a service provider to the Investment Adviser pursuant to the services agreement between Skyview and the Investment Adviser (the "Skyview Services Agreement") to assist the Investment Adviser in providing certain services to the Funds pursuant to the Agreements, as well as information regarding the Investment Adviser's oversight role over Skyview; information on the internal compliance (4) procedures of the Investment Adviser, including policies and procedures for personal securities transactions, conflicts of interest and with respect to cybersecurity, business continuity and disaster recovery; (5) comparative information showing how each Fund's fees and operating expenses compare to those of other accounts of the Investment Adviser, if any, with investment strategies similar to those of the Funds; (6) information on the investment performance of each Fund, including comparisons of the Fund's performance against that of other registered investment companies and comparable funds managed by the Investment Adviser that follow investment strategies similar to those of the Funds; (7) information regarding brokerage and portfolio transactions; and (8) information on any legal proceedings or regulatory audits or investigations affecting the Investment Adviser, including potential claims in the HCMLP bankruptcy.
+Throughout the annual contract renewal process, the Board of Trustees requested that the Investment Adviser provide additional information and responses regarding various matters in connection with the Board of Trustee's review and consideration of the Agreements.
 It was further noted that throughout the process, the Board of Trustees, including separately the Independent Trustees, had also met in executive sessions to further discuss the materials and information provided.